Lake Atitlán: Culture

-The lake is surrounded by many villages in which Maya culture is still prevalent and traditional dress is worn.
+The lake is surrounded by many villages in which Maya culture remains prevalent, and traditional dress is worn.
 The Maya people of Atitlán are predominantly Tz'utujil and Kaqchikel.
 During the Spanish conquest of the Americas, the Kaqchikel initially allied themselves with the invaders to defeat their historic enemies, the Tz'utujil and K'iche' Maya, but were themselves conquered and subdued when they refused to pay tribute to the Spanish.

 Santiago Atitlán is the largest of the lakeside communities, and it is noted for its worship of Maximón, an idol formed by the fusion of traditional Mayan deities, Catholic saints, and conquistador legends.
 The institutionalized effigy of Maximón is under the control of a local religious brotherhood and resides in various houses of its membership during the course of a year, being most ceremonially moved in a grand procession during Semana Santa.
 Several towns in Guatemala have similar cults, most notably the cult of San Simón in Zunil.